wylie102/yazi-plugin-snippets/README.md

 ```
 -- description:
 -- from plugin:
--- confired working up to version:
+-- confirmed working up to version:
 -- as of date:
 ```